November 15, 1998

 [4] Matthew 17:5 (paraphrased).

-[5] Jeremy Taylor, “Considerations upon the Circumcision of the Holy Child Jesus,” in The Whole Works of the Right Rev. Jeremy Taylor, D.D., Lord Bishop of Down, Connor, and Dromore, eds.
-Reginald Heber and Charles Page Eden, vol. 2, The Great Exemplar of Sanctity and Holy Life according to the Christian Institution; Described in the History of the Life and Death of the Ever-blessed Jesus Christ, the Saviour of the World, rev. ed.
+[5] Jeremy Taylor, “Considerations upon the Circumcision of the Holy Child Jesus,” in The Whole Works of the Right Rev. Jeremy Taylor, D.D., Lord Bishop of Down, Connor, and Dromore, ed.
+Reginald Heber and Charles Page Eden, vol. 2, The Great Exemplar of Sanctity and Holy Life According to the Christian Institution; Described in the History of the Life and Death of the Ever-blessed Jesus Christ, the Saviour of the World, rev. ed.
 (London: 1864), 104.

 [6] Matthew 27:51 (paraphrased).